interserver/vps_host_server/cli/README.md

 ## TODO

-* Add the following Commands:
+* add the following Commands:
   * _server-setup_ Installs PreRequisites, Configures Software for our setup
   * _config_ - Management of the various settings
   * _test_ - Perform various self diagnostics to check on the health and prepairedness of the system
+* add bash/zsh completion suggestions for ip fields (except client ip) having it show the ips on the host server excluding ones in use

 ## Commands